 For television and radio stations, if ethical lapses intersect with legal violations, the National Television and Radio Broadcasting Council (NTRBC) can issue a warning or a fine.
 But even NTRBC often fails to enforce its fines in courts.
-One panelist, director of a local television and radio company, expressed outrage that producers of anti-Ukraine content bear no responsibility for the threat they pose to national security.
+Gennadiy Sergeyev, director of Chernivtsi City Television and Radio Company, expressed outrage that producers of anti-Ukraine content bear no responsibility for the threat they pose to national security.
 Only the Security Service of Ukraine and the National Security and Defense Council of Ukraine have any power to curb them, by following their funding sources.

-Media that ignore professional standards may risk their reputation, but audiences often stand by them, said one panelist, a media analyst with a data journalism agency.
-Another panelist held the view that mostly journalists of quality media or those aligned with influential figures that face public reproach or cyber bullying; those working in social media or "dustbin" outlets can seemingly publish any trash without consequences.
+Media that ignore professional standards may risk their reputation, but audiences often stand by them, said Nadiya Romanenko, chief of the machine text analysis department at Texty, a data journalism agency.
+Romanyuk held the view that mostly journalists of quality media or those aligned with influential figures that face public reproach or cyber bullying; those working in social media or "dustbin" outlets can seemingly publish any trash without consequences.
+Lera Lauda, cofounder of Abo Local Media Development Agency, noted that numerous media-monitoring efforts remain within the sphere of experts.
+Members of the media community, let alone average citizens, pay little attention.